MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/plan-an-application-integration.md

 If you're looking for developer guidance on how to integrate custom apps with Azure AD, see [Authentication Scenarios for Azure AD](../develop/authentication-vs-authorization.md).
 When you develop an app that uses a modern protocol like [OpenId Connect/OAuth](../develop/active-directory-v2-protocols.md) to authenticate users, you can register it with the Microsoft identity platform by using the [App registrations](../develop/quickstart-register-app.md) experience in the Azure portal.

 ### Authentication Types
 Each of your applications may have different authentication requirements.
-With Azure AD, signing certificates can be used with applications that use SAML 2.0, WS-Federation, or OpenID Connect Protocols as well as Password Single Sign On.
-For more information about application authentication types for use with Azure AD see [Managing Certificates for Federated Single Sign-On in Azure Active Directory](manage-certificates-for-federated-single-sign-on.md) and [Password based single sign on](what-is-single-sign-on.md).
+With Azure AD, signing certificates can be used with applications that use SAML 2.0, WS-Federation, or OpenID Connect Protocols and Password Single Sign On.
+For more information about application authentication types, see [Managing Certificates for Federated Single Sign-On in Azure Active Directory](manage-certificates-for-federated-single-sign-on.md) and [Password based single sign on](what-is-single-sign-on.md).

 ### Enabling SSO with Azure AD App Proxy
 With Microsoft Azure AD Application Proxy, you can provide access to applications located inside your private network securely, from anywhere and on any device.
 After you have installed an application proxy connector within your environment, it can be easily configured with Azure AD.